SciTools/iris/docs/iris/src/developers_guide/graphics_tests.rst

 Testing actual plot results introduces some significant difficulties :
- * Graphics tests are inherently 'integration' style tests, so results will often vary with the versions of key dependencies :  Obviously, results will depend on the matplotlib version, but they can also depend on numpy and other installed packages.
+ * Graphics tests are inherently 'integration' style tests, so results will often vary with the versions of key dependencies, i.e. the exact versions of third-party modules which are installed :  Obviously, results will depend on the matplotlib version, but they can also depend on numpy and other installed packages.
  * Although it seems possible in principle to accommodate 'small' result changes by distinguishing plots which are 'nearly the same' from those which are 'significantly different', in practice no *automatic* scheme for this can be